 Several people have very kindly asked how they can help to support this site, and we appreciate the interest!
 Our reviews contain Amazon links for the items we review, as well as related items, in case you’re interested in purchasing any of them, and our Cafe Press store for gaming contains a bunch of shirts-n-things we’ve designed.

-All material on this website is copyrighted and may not be reprinted without our permission (and yes, this includes posting it in your game’s forums–is it so hard just to post a link?).
+All material on this website is copyrighted and may not be reprinted without our permission (and yes, this includes posting it in your game’s forums–is it so hard just to post an excerpt & link, please?).
 Occasionally we do give permission, but we prefer that people simply link to us rather than putting our articles on their sites.
-Ask rather than taking, and please respect our wishes either way.
+Ask rather than taking, and please respect our wishes.

 You can contact us by emailing email@example.com.